 What makes a brilliant friend?
 Inside the science of best mates

 So, what makes a friend for life?
-We delve into the science, below, as well as picking out ways to stoke your closest friendships via Virgin Red – the new rewards club from Virgin brimming with ideas to help you spend quality time with those who matter the most.
+We delve into the science and as well as picking out ways to stoke your closest friendships with experiences.
+You can even refer friends to Virgin Red and earn a Virgin Points bonus when they make their first earn.
+Result.

 The “beautiful mess effect”

-One really important element of a friendship that some people overlook is the ability to be yourself, with zero filter.
-We like people who share stories with us – flaws and all – but this openness has to come from both sides of the friendship for it to work.
+One really important element of a friendship not to overlook is the ability to be yourself with zero filter.
+We like people who share stories with us but in order to be successful this openness has to come from both sides.

 The Atlantic points to the so-called “beautiful mess effect” that shows that when we uncover our vulnerabilities, it can be attractive and alluring to others.
-Not only do we see ourselves in others’ “weaknesses”, this type of rawness – while scary – paves the way to a deeper sense of intimacy.
+Not only do we see ourselves in others’ “weaknesses”, this type of rawness paves the way to a deeper sense of intimacy.

 Time spent together

 Perhaps the most vital part of making and sustaining a friendship is to put in the time.
-It takes on average 167 hours to make close friends with someone and – as we all know from lockdown – this effect can’t really be reached over a few snatched Zoom calls or Instagram likes.
-You have to see each other in person.
+It takes on average 167 hours to make close friends with someone and this effect can’t be reached over a few FaceTimes or Instagram likes – you have to see each other in person.

 So the mark of a brilliant friend is someone who will budget his or her time to include you; and again, the quality of the time you spend together counts.
-An unplugged walk in the wilds together will be far more bonding than a quick coffee when you’re both glued to your phones.
-Or why not try a Virgin Red traditional afternoon tea for two (available nationwide for 6,000 points) or a pampering spa day (15,500 points for you and a guest).
+An unplugged walk surrounded by nature can be far more bonding than a quick coffee, or why not book a Virgin Red traditional afternoon tea for two for 6,250 Virgin Points).

-Get set for a barrel of laughs with the comedy genius that is Mr Jimmy Carr (26,000 points).
+Get set for a barrel of laughs with a comedy performance for two at a venue near you for just 4,000 points.
 After all, you can’t beat live stand-up for a bonding night out.

 Paintballing day for four

-Collect your closest pals for a day out paintballing.
-For 7,750 points, you’ll get to run round blasting one another in paint – fun, and surprisingly therapeutic.
+Collect your closest pals for a day out paintballing and run round blasting one another in paint – fun, surprisingly therapeutic, and only 7,750 points.

 Quad biking for two

-Find out more about Virgin Red, the new rewards club from Virgin packed with brilliant rewards for you, your friends and your family, right here.
+Find out more about Virgin Red and unlock brilliant rewards for you, your friends, and family.